 But the first time I heard Chuck D’s voice come screaming over an Anthrax guitar riff, I lost my little mind.
 Throw in some Bad Religion, Millencolin and sprinkle liberally with Naughty by Nature.
 I am in love with every single song on that soundtrack.

 I still love skateboarding, and I eventually figured out the boobs part as well.
 In case you were wondering.

-What THPS2 did for punk and rock music, Thrasher gave me an education in truly timeless hip hop.
+If THPS2 schooled me in punk and rock music, Thrasher gave me an education in truly timeless hip hop.

 A Tribe Called Quest, Erik B & Rakim, Grandmaster Flash and the Furious Five, Public Enemy, Run DMC.
 It’s a cheat sheet to every group that is synonymous with truly awesome and timeless hip hop.